RealTimeChris/simdjson/doc/ondemand_design.md

 ### String Parsing

-When the user requests strings, we unescape them to a single string buffer much like the DOM parser so that users enjoy the same string performance as the core simdjson.
+When the user requests strings, we unescape them to a single string buffer much like the DOM parser so that users enjoy the same string performance as the core simdjson2.
 We do not write the length to the string buffer, however; that is stored in the `string_view` instance we return to the user.

 ```C++